Swaraj1313/Mangrove-Monitor-Gazibay-Kenya/README.md

 ## Will take a few moments for the layers to upload (click Layers and check layers from the dropdown)

 ## Overview
 Developed a geospatial tracking architecture using Supervised Machine Learning (Random Forest).
 The model was trained on engineered spectral features (NDVI, NDWI) extracted from multispectral satellite imagery to autonomously classify coastal land-cover and quantify decadal ecological shifts to quantify decadal mangrove depletion and conservation recovery (2014–2025) in Gazi Bay, Kenya.
+The approach can be applied to other areas as well.
+For example, in agriculture, similar models can be trained to distinguish between crops grown in the same season (such as wheat, mustard, chickpea, and barley), helping estimate crop-wise sown area in hectares.

 Mangroves are hard to identify in satellite images because they look very similar to other green vegetation.
 From above, mangroves, forests, and even some wetland plants can all appear as dense green cover, so a normal satellite image cannot easily tell them apart.